Venn vs Wealthsimple Business Accounts: A 2026 Comparison for Canadian Companies

 Wealthsimple:

-Wealthsimple’s corporate accounts are built primarily for investment, not operations.
+Wealthsimple’s corporate accounts have two different types of accounts, one built for investments and one for daily operations.
 Funds must be moved in and out via an external business account, often creating friction when managing liquidity.
 There are no built-in tools for receiving payments, managing working capital, or running operational finance from the account itself, making it a better fit for idle capital, not active business use.

 Transfers (International & Domestic)